Call to Duty

 WSBA Call to Duty informs you of the opportunities both locally and nationally to get involved in meeting the legal needs of veterans and their families.
 Check out these organizations and see which one is the right fit for you.

-All Volunteer Lawyers Programs serve veterans and their families on civil legal needs such as family, housing, consumer debt and more.
-Connect with your local program and learn how you can help.
+Volunteer Lawyers Programs serve veterans and their families on civil legal needs such as family, housing, consumer debt and more.

-The program provides free training to attorneys who agree to counsel or represent a veteran or VA claimants or family member before the veterans court.
+The program provides free training to attorneys who agree to counsel or represent a veteran or VA claimants or family member before the veterans' court.
 As well as receiving the day-long training, participating attorneys are assigned a case that has been screened for merit and provided a screening memo outlining the issues in the case.
-Visit their website.